mhbeals/scissorsandpaste/Individual MD Entries/1819-07-22_Caledonian Mercury_147.md

-                    obtain, without fee, his title thereto, on a perpetual quit rent, not exceeding in any case L. 2 sterling for every 100 acres ; subject, however to this clause beyond the usual reservations"–that the land shall become foreited to Government, in case the party shall abandon the estate, or not bring it into cultivation within a given number of years.
+                    obtain, without fee, his title thereto, on a perpetual quit rent, not exceeding in any case L. 2 sterling for every 100 acres ; subject, however to this clause beyond the usual reservations"–that the land shall become forefited to Government, in case the party shall abandon the estate, or not bring it into cultivation within a given number of years.
 I am Your most obedient humble servant. * The usual reservations are the right of the Crown to mines of precious stones, of gold and silver, and to